Different Strokes Art Exhibition

 Different Strokes is an installation collaboratively created by Creative Arts and Conversations to help celebrate 30 years of Prism Arts and portrays the member’s experiences and journeys since their first stroke.

-It is currently being exhibited in Carlisle Library.
+It is currently being exhibited in Carlisle Library where it will be until the end of October.

 They chose the imagery of tea to represent their recovery process as it encompasses themes of gaining strength and fellowship.